hipstersmoothie/compose-tiny/README.md

 > Function composition is an act or mechanism to combine simple functions to build more complicated ones.

 `compose-tiny` aims to provide a simple function for composition at the smallest possible size and the fasted possible speed.
-It's typescript friendly too!
+It's TypeScript friendly too!

 ## Installation